 - Saving time.
 By following a routine, you free up valuable time that would otherwise be spent catching up.
 That leaves more time for you to do what makes you happy.

-In order to create a routine, you have to know what you’re spending your time doing every day.
-Here are some things you can do to help create and maintain a daily routine:
+When creating a daily routine, you have to know what you’re spending your time doing every day.
+Here are some things you can do to help create and maintain a healthy daily routine:

 - Record what you do on a typical day.
 Write it down.
 At the end of the day you’ll have a list showing exactly what you did that day.
 This may take a few days to accomplish as some days are less common than others.